The Dixie Group (NASDAQ:DXYN) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of The Dixie Group (NASDAQ:DXYN – Free Report) in a report released on Saturday morning.
-The brokerage issued a hold rating on the textile maker’s stock.
+StockNews.com began coverage on shares of The Dixie Group (NASDAQ:DXYN – Get Free Report) in a research note issued to investors on Sunday.
+The brokerage set a “hold” rating on the textile maker’s stock.

 The Dixie Group Company Profile